RBS chief says bad bank review a distraction

 UNDER SCRUTINY

-RBS's capital position is coming under closer scrutiny, and a consultation being finalised by Britain's financial regulator has raised concerns UK banks may need to hold more than they had thought.
+RBS's capital position is coming under closer scrutiny, and a consultation being finalized by Britain's financial regulator has raised concerns UK banks may need to hold more than they had thought. <ID:L6N0I82DZ>

-Morgan Stanley analysts estimated core capital at the end of this year, under full Basel rules, would be 9.3 percent at RBS, the same as at Barclays but compared with more than 10 percent for HSBC, Lloyds and Standard Chartered.
+Morgan Stanley analysts estimated core capital at the end of this year, under full Basel rules, would be 9.3 percent at RBS, the same as at Barclays (BARC.L) but compared with more than 10 percent for HSBC (HSBA.L), Lloyds (LLOY.L) and Standard Chartered (STAN.L).

 In the memo, McEwan said the bank's future will not be determined by whether it operates in particular areas or where its bad loans are held, but by how it treats its customers.